Animal Rights WATCH 2008 page 1

 this bill for the sake of their cats and dogs over the last 18 months.

-Persistence, good points, excellent letters, personal visits to Senate offices paid
+Persistence, good points, excellent letters, personal visits to Senate

 off.
 YOU DID IT!!
 Joan Miller